tc39/proposal-smart-pipelines/readme.md

 </table>

-The goal of the pipe operator is to untangle deeply nested expressions into flat threads of postfix expressions.
+The goal of the pipeline operator is to untangle deeply nested expressions into flat threads of postfix expressions.
 To limit it to only one type of expression, even a common type, truncates its benefits to that one type only and compromises its expressivity and versatility.